agashe/SigmaPHP-DB/docs/ORM.md

 So for a model with name `Product` the generated table name will be `products`.

-Also the default primary key is `id` , to change any of these default parameters , all what you need is to override the corresponding variable , as following :
+Also the default primary key is `id` , to change any of these default parameters , all what you need is to override the corresponding properties , as following :

 ```
 <?php